 I do have an alternative though.
-In 2013 I was introduced by a friend to a trading school that focused on day trading futures.
+In 2013 I was introduced by a friend to a trading school that focuses on day trading futures.
 I had successfully traded stocks and ETFs for the 9 years prior, and had also gotten into trading forex a few years earlier and was seeing success with that.
 I had traded futures on occasion, but not extensively.
 My friend, who had traded with the founder of the school, said I should try it out because I would learn some new stuff.
 That I did.

 Their newsletter provides more details on getting involved in their mentoring programs, as well as the various options available.
 Plus, even if you aren’t interested in trader mentoring the newsletter provides some great free day trading instructional material.